 Let your energetic side shine through with a flexible, practical and effortlessly stylish sporty outfit.

-Retro sportswear has seen a massive resurgence over the last couple of years, it doesn't seem to be going anywhere.
+Retro sportswear has seen a massive resurgence and it doesn't seem to be going anywhere.

 When dressing casual, consider a well-fitted hoodie, bomber jacket or zipper.
-Just like with sweaters, don't be tempted to buy oversized.
-Combine this with some well-fitted joggers, jeans or, if you want to smarten up a little, tan or burgundy chinos.
+Just like with sweaters, avoid oversized fits.
+Combine this with well-fitted joggers, jeans or, to smarten up a little, tan or burgundy chinos.

-Chinos are our favourite comfort hack because they're less restricting than jeans or trousers, but look the part in both casual and smart settings.
-It feels like you're wearing loose and comfy sweatpants, but you're ready for a swanky wine bar if the mood takes you.
+Chinos are a great comfort hack because they’re less restrictive than jeans or trousers but still look the part in casual and smart settings.
+It's like wearing comfy sweatpants but being ready for a swanky wine bar if needed.

-Finish the look off with white trainers, retro styles work well here too.
+Finish the look with white trainers—retro styles work great here too.

 5. The life of the party